shaquib01/Python_Diwali_Sales_Analysis/README.md

 - Sales forecasting: The project utilizes time series analysis and forecasting models to predict future sales trends during the Diwali festival.
 - Customer segmentation: The dataset is analyzed to identify different customer segments based on their purchasing behavior, allowing for targeted marketing strategies.

+## Project Learnings
+- Performed data cleaning and manipulation
+- Performed exploratory data analysis (EDA) using pandas , matplotlib and seaborn libraries
+- Improved customer experience by identifying potenntial customers across fdifferent states, occupation , gender and age groups
+- Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.
+-
 ## Installation

 1. Clone the repository: `git clone https://github.com/shaquib01/Python_Diwali_Sales_Analysis.git`